ServiceNowDevProgram/code-snippets/GlideAggregate/Reusable function to get the count of cancelled sc tasks for a RITM/readme.md

 This function can be re used in anywhere to get the count of cancelled sc tasks for a given ritm with glide aggregate method which will improve the performance.
+Glide aggregate rund the query at database level whoch will improve the performance.